sciZer0/7/v/README.md

 And, when people have real power and information, when they are motivated, when the system is transparent and on  blockchain, then there is a big chance we get a real democracy working well.

+*By the way, any concept or just anything may be explained clearly to even a 10 year old when the explainer understands it and wants to be understood.*

 ### *About Nakamoto Coefficient*